istio/tools/perf/sds-tests/citadel-1/README.md

 which request for certificates at a customizable interval (e.g., every 1 minute), thereby creating the certificate rotation load.

+In this test, *controlPlaneSecurity* is disabled.
+To enable *controlPlaneSecurity*, set *controlPlaneSecurity* as *true* in *ROOT-OF-REPO/perf/istio/values-istio-sds-auth.yaml*.

 ## To run the SDS test that goes to Citadel
 - Create a GKE cluster and set it as the current cluster.
 Here this test is ran on the cluster *sds-citadel-cert-rotation-1*